 CASCADING DEBATES PROCESS

-Until September 2022, several debates will be hosted in different parts of the globe (Kenya, Switzerland, Canada, India, United States, Australia, Mexico, South Africa, Japan, Greece, Argentina), bringing together multiple stakeholders and areas of expertise, to discuss challenges and their local to global presence.
+Until September 2022, several debates will be hosted in different parts of the globe, bringing together multiple stakeholders and areas of expertise, to discuss challenges and their local to global presence.
 Transdisciplinary perspectives on associated topics and recommendations for action on how to tackle those global challenges will be developed.
-These debates will be either hosted by external partners or integrated into the Falling Walls Engage Hubs.
+These debates will be either hosted by Cascading Debates external partners or hosted during the Falling Walls Engage Hubs (co-organised by the Falling Walls Engage team and the Hub Managers).

 All perspectives collected through the debates, as well as the insights collected through the conferences/forum and Plenary Table, will be integrated into a report to be published in the beginning of 2023, that will serve multiple purposes: